larryhastings/big/README.md

 Notice that `Inner.__init__` now accepts an `outer` parameter, even though you didn't pass in any arguments to `o.Inner`.
+And when it's called, `o` is magically passed in to `outer`!
 Thanks, [`BoundInnerClass`](#boundinnerclasscls)!
 You've saved the day.

+Decorating an inner class like this always adds a second positional parameter, after `self`.
+And, like `self`, in theory you don't have to use the name `outer`.
+(Although for consistency's sakes, it's probably a good idea.)

 #### Inheritance